 If only that were true then we wouldn’t have 27 countries plus Switzerland and Scandinavia scrambling to figure out what to do with their British expats.

 As the United Kingdom moves inexorably toward a no-deal Brexit, an increasing number of countries across the European Union are assuring British expats life will go on as normal.
 Well, at least for a few months.

 This comes after the European Commission asked – but decided not to order – member states to grant temporary residence permits to British nationals so they’ll have time to apply for long-term residency status.
 Germany and Italy already notified their British expats at the end of 2018.

-Questions remain as to which former EU residence rights each country will extend to British citizens, who instantly become third-country nationals at the strike of midnight on 29 March.
+Questions remain as to which former EU residence rights each country will extend to British citizens, who instantly become third-country nationals with a no-Deal Brexit.
 If you’re an American in the Netherlands, for example, you have specific rights under the Dutch American Friendship Treat.

 But a no-deal Brexit would push British citizens into a neither-nor purgatory where they would neither have EU citizenship status nor a separate post-Brexit immigration status.